protocolguild/documentation/docs/02-onchain-architecture.md

 # 2. Smart Contract Architecture

 This section describes Protocol Guild's current smart contract architecture.
-You can learn more about the pilot’s architecture [here](https://protocol-guild.readthedocs.io/en/latest/06-resources.html#pilot-smart-contract-architecture).
+You can learn more about the pilot’s architecture [here](https://protocol-guild.readthedocs.io/en/latest/05-resources.html#pilot-smart-contract-architecture).

 Protocol Guild uses smart contracts created by [Splits](https://splits.org/) to trustlessly manage the vesting and distribution of donated funds.
 All donations are deposited into immutable vesting contracts, which vest funds into pass-through wallets, before being transferred to split contracts for distribution to the membership.

 The [mainnet split contract](https://app.splits.org/accounts/0xd982477216dadd4c258094b071b49d17b6271d66/?chainId=1) also serves as Protocol Guild's membership registry of Ethereum’s active core protocol contributors.
-An [Agora DAO](http://gov.protocolguild.org/) is used to ratify changes to the membership onchain every quarter.
+A [DAO](http://gov.protocolguild.org/) is used to ratify changes to the membership onchain every quarter.

 ## 2.1 Modules